West Palm Beach Theft Crimes Lawyer

 The punishments for theft can have long lasting consequences, impacting various areas of your life, including relationships, finances, and employment.
 If you have been accused, act fast to get skilled lawyers on your side.
 When defending a criminal case, you must examine the facts and build a compelling strategy to tell your side of the story.

-Our West Palm Beach theft crimes attorneys at the Law Offices of Greg Rosenfeld, P.A. have the experience needed to build a strong defense.
+Our West Palm Beach theft crimes attorney at the Law Offices of Greg Rosenfeld, P.A. has the experience needed to build a strong defense.

 Florida’s Theft Laws

 If you're accused of taking someone's property without his or her consent, you could be charged with theft.
 The type and level of offense you're charged with, as well as the penalties you could be facing, depend on the value of the item.
 In Florida, theft is classified as grand theft or petit theft.

 First-degree grand theft: Stealing property valued at over $100,000 is a first-degree felony.
 A conviction for this offense could result in a prison term of up to 30 years and/or a fine of up to $10,000.

 Second-degree grand theft: If a person steals property valued at $20,000 or more but less than $100,000, he or she could be charged with this offense.
 This is a second-degree felony and is punishable by up to 15 years in prison and/or a fine of up to $10,000.

 Third-degree grand theft: Taking property valued at $750 or more but less than $20,000 is a third-degree felony.
 Conviction penalties include a 5-year prison term and/or a $5,000 fine.

 First-degree grand theft: Stealing property valued at over $100,000 is a first-degree felony.
 A conviction for this offense could result in a prison term of up to 30 years, a probation sentence of up to 30 years, and/or a fine of up to $10,000.